 The members of the Compensation Committee are David Morgenthau (Chairperson), Wayne Ingram and Julia Johnston.
 David Morgenthau, Julia Johnston and Wayne Ingram are all considered to be independent.
-Wayne Ingram was appointed to the Compensation Committee on November 27, 2019, replacing Moses Znaimer, who served on the Compensation Committee until this time.
-Moses Znaimer is considered to be not independent.
-During the year ended August 31, 2020, the Compensation Committee met two (2) time.
+Wayne Ingram was appointed to the Compensation Committee on November 27, 2019, replacing Moses Znaimer, who is deemed not to be independent for purpose of this Committee.
+During the year ended August 31, 2021 the Compensation Committee met two (2) times.